 CurrentC was initially rolled out in a beta pilot program in Columbus, Ohio on September 15, 2015.
 A nationwide rollout was planned for 2016 but was canceled as the organization looks at other growth methods.

-Merchants who accepted CurrentC as a form of payment will need to inform customers that the payment option is no longer available.
-Other forms of mobile payments are still available, and CurrentC as a technology will still live on through its financial partnerships.
+Merchants who accepted CurrentC should inform customers that it’s no longer available.
+However, other forms of mobile payments are still available.

 - What is CurrentC?

 - How Do You Process Refunds?

 CurrentC was announced in 2014 as a competitor to mobile payment solutions like Apple Pay.

 The app was developed by the MCX, which is a consortium of over 40 big box retailers that include Walmart, Target, Best Buy, Dunkin Donuts, Gap, CVS, 7-Eleven, and Rite Aid.
 The MCX was formed in 2012 by major retailers to unionize against credit/debit card issuers like Visa and MasterCard after a series of lawsuits kicked off after an unacceptable class-action settlement in 2003.